MarkPearlCoZa/Blog_General/_posts/2016-05-01-React-Notes.md

 ### JSX ###

 JSX is another way or writing JS with a transpile step.

-JSX executes anything in camel case as react components
+- JSX executes anything in camel case as react components.

-JSX executes anything in lower case as normal html.
+- JSX executes anything in lower case as normal html.

-Code written within curly braces is itnerpreted as literal JavaScript.
+- Code written within curly braces is interpreted as literal JavaScript.

-** Note that to specify a class use a className instead of class. **
+** Note in JSX specify a class use a className instead of class. **

 ~~~
 class StoryBox extends React.Component {